NameArtem/Stock-Application/README.md

 <h3> Database Setting:</h3>

-<p>This application use database and table called stock and stock data, respectively.
+<p>This application used database and table called stock and stock data, respectively.
 You could also modify the database and table name, just if you want to.
 Don't edit the table structure, otherwise the program will not work, but if you don't mind to make adjustments in database and stock classes, it's okay to edit it.